 At the beginning, I really didn’t have in mind to get into what I am doing now.
 To cut a long story short, I took a different path from most real estate practitioners.
 I thought I was going to be an academic, so I did a PhD.
 But while I was writing my thesis, I decided it wasn’t for me.
 But then I had to find a real job.

 I wrote to a few companies, and one of the companies that responded to me very positively was JLW.
 And, I have to say the majority of the partners at that time had no clue what to do with a PhD.

-But we had a very smart, visionary chairman at that time who gave one reason for hiring me: he said, “When you are in the mediation position, like Jones Lang Wootton, possession of information is key.”
+We had a very smart, visionary chairman in Frank Charnock who could see the value of research in those early days and I guess, in explaining the reason for supporting my efforts, he said, “When you are in the business of being an intermediary, like Jones Lang Wootton, possession of information is the key to success.”